j-chao/devops_workshops/README.md

 $ brew cask install vagrant
 ```

-## Setting up the training environment
+## Setting up the training environments
 Clone the repo and the git submodules, and navigate to the repo's root directory:
 ```bash
 $ git clone --recurse-submodules << this GitHub repository >>